 MedShare MedShare is a nonprofit organization based in Decatur, Georgia that collects unused and sterile medical equipment and supplies from hospitals around the country and sends them to over 72 developing countries worldwide.
 Free clinics and nonprofit organizations within the United States are eligible to receive these supplies as well.

-Emory's involvement in MedShare dates back to 1998 when the founders sought advice from some of Emory's professors and deans prior to the founding of the organization.
+Emory's involvement in MedShare dates back to 1998 when it was founded by former Emory employees, who sought advice from some of Emory's professors and deans prior to the founding of the organization.
 Also, Emory University Hospital Midtown (previously Crawford Long Hospital) was one of MedShare's first surplus product gathering sites.
+Emory Healthcare senior leadership have served on Medshare advisory committees and boards in the past.

 By providing free legal assistance to individuals, community groups, and nonprofit organizations that seek to protect and restore the natural environment for the benefit of the public, the law clinic trains law students to be effective environmental attorneys with high ethical standards and a sensitivity to the natural environment.